Monnoroch/ColorHighlighter/README.md

 ##### I don't have any other plugin that modifies the color scheme and inline highlighting still works incorrectly

-Due to a Sublime Text not ordering added regions deterministically enabling both text and non-text inline highlihgting at the same time might work properly.
+Due to a Sublime Text not ordering added regions deterministically enabling both text and non-text inline highlighting at the same time might work properly.
 For example, if you select `Text` in `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Inline highlighting style` and `Filled` in